Have fun using the sand from the beach to create these sand art bottles. This craft utilizes the colored sand I showed you last week.

 Gently tap down the bottle as you go.
 Do not shake the bottle.

-Continue to layer various colors of sand until you’ve reach the top of the bottle.
+Continue to layer various colors of sand until you’ve reached the top of the bottle.

 Place the cap on the bottle and display.

-I like how my son used some uncolored sand in his bottle.
+I like how my son used some uncolored sand in his sand art bottle.
 It looks really good!

 I hope you’ve enjoyed this beach craft.
 You should take supplies with you the next time you go to the beach.
 Any oceanside trips in the works for your family?